 My marbles are sliding off the globe!
 My marbles fell off!

-I get emails asking for help with adhesive problems and it usually comes down to one of the factors listed above in Six Tips To Be Sure Things Stick.
+I get emails asking for help with adhesive problems and it usually comes down to one of the factors listed (above) in Tips To Be Sure The Adhesive Sticks.

 Are there any other products I can try?